wagner-lopes/between-dates/README.md

 * Using luxon as date library because it's based on Moment, which is known to be a powerful javascript date library.
 * Considering complete weeks as Monday to Sunday
+* Use 2 decimal places for converting into years